Alcohol and Aspirin: Can You Take Them Together?

 Best practical schedule

-Take with food and a full glass of water to reduce direct gastric irritation
+Take it with food and a full glass of water to reduce stomach irritation.
+Keep alcohol to a minimum, well within moderate-drinking limits, and avoid heavy or binge drinking entirely.

 Important reminders

-• Enteric-coated aspirin does not eliminate bleeding risk because the antiplatelet effect happens systemically regardless of where it is absorbed
+• Enteric-coated aspirin does not remove the bleeding risk; the clotting effect happens throughout the body regardless of where the tablet dissolves.

 Which specific products are affected?